Tonje Brenna

-Tonje Brenna (born 21 October 1987) is a Norwegian politician currently serving as the Minister of Education since 2021.
-A member of the Labour Party, she previously served as the chairwoman of the Viken county cabinet from 2020 to 2021, and is currently a deputy member in the Storting for Akershus since 2017.
+Tonje Brenna (born 21 October 1987) is a Norwegian politician currently serving as the parliamentary leader of the Labour Party since 2025.
+A member of the Labour Party, she previously served in Jonas Gahr Støre's government between 2021 and 2025 and has been the party's deputy leader since 2023.
+She previously served as the chairwoman of the Viken county cabinet from 2020 to 2021 and a deputy member in the Storting for Akershus from 2017 to 2025.
+She has been a regular representative since 2025 for the same constituency.

 Personal life

+Brenna was born on 21 October 1987.

-Brenna was formerly in a relationship with fellow party member Martin Henriksen.
+She was formerly in a relationship with fellow party member Martin Henriksen.

-She is currently together with Vetle Larsen, with whom she has two sons.
+She married Vetle Larsen in the summer of 2022, with whom she has one son.
 They also have a Labrador retriever named Jussi.

-Career
+Brenna also has a child from a previous relationship.
+In July 2023, Se og Hør revealed that Brenna and Larsen had separated.